MPF Services

 U.S. Overweight

-Hong Kong & Chinese Mainland Overweight
+Hong Kong & Chinese Mainland Underweight

 Bonds Underweight